 Working with your healthcare team going forward

-Contact your healthcare provider if you have any new symptoms or symptoms that come back.
-You may need to get tests every few months or so to make sure the cancer hasn’t come back.
+Call your healthcare provider if you have any new symptoms or symptoms that come back.
+At first, you may need to get tests every few months or so to make sure the cancer hasn’t come back.
 You’ll see your cancer care team and be tested less often as time goes on.

 One of the keys to moving forward after cancer is getting the support you and your family need as you adjust to the changes cancer brings.
 Talk with your healthcare team, get the help you need.
 You can also connect with other cancer survivors and find support from groups like these: